 The child's best interests

-GMC guidance states that a doctor may allow someone with parental responsibility to access a child's medical records if the child or young person consents, or if he or she lacks capacity and it does not go against the child's best interests.
+GMC guidance states that a doctor may allow someone with parental responsibility to access a child's medical records if the child or young person consents, or if they lack capacity and it doesn't go against the child's best interests.

 However, the guidance also says: 'If the records contain information given by the child or young person in confidence you should not normally disclose the information without their consent'.